Randy Arozarena Player Props: Rays vs. Braves

 Randy Arozarena At The Plate

-- Arozarena has nine doubles, a triple, 16 home runs and 45 walks while hitting .282.
+- Arozarena is hitting .278 with nine doubles, a triple, 16 home runs and 45 walks.

-- He ranks 29th in batting average, eighth in on base percentage, and 44th in slugging among qualified hitters in baseball.
+- Among the qualified hitters in baseball, he ranks 36th in batting average, eighth in on-base percentage, and 47th in slugging.

-- He has gone deep in 17.6% of his games this year, and 4.4% of his plate appearances.

-- In 37.6% of his games this year, Arozarena has had at least one RBI.
-He's picked up more than one in 15.3% and driven in three or more of his team's runs in eight contests.
+- Arozarena has picked up an RBI in 37.2% of his games this year, with more than one RBI in 15.1% of his games.
+He has also driven in three or more runs in eight contests.

-- He has scored in 43 games this year, with multiple runs 11 times.
+- He has scored in 43 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.